 The Ventrix offers excellent ventilation and a solid balance of warmth on the trail.
 It is a superb activewear choice for all sorts of outdoor adventures.
 Take it with you while tackling cold morning runs or backcountry terrain for days on end.

-We are surprised by the level of warmth offered in this ultra-breathable jacket; it features three different layers of construction including an outer shell, insulative layer, and inner liner.
+We are surprised by the level of warmth offered in this ultra-breathable jacket; it features three different layers of construction, including an outer shell, an insulative layer, and inner liner.
 The outer shell uses 30-Denier X 20-Denier fabric with a water-resistant finish.
 The insulative layer uses 80-grams of polyester stretch synthetic insulation that retains warmth when wet, and the smooth inner liner holds the jacket together and functions well with base layers and thinner sweaters.
 Overall, this construction, plus its plentiful features, makes for a surprisingly warm jacket that can balance bold breathability.

 One caveat that could make it a little warmer is overall fit.
 It does not come with a drawstring cord to cinch the hood around the face on super cold days (this would be a nice addition for hunkering down in cold weather).
 It provides sufficient warmth for cold weather.
 If you stack it alongside a base layer and/or shell, you can extend its functionality.
 With appropriate layers, it can act as a great winter layer, keeping you warm when the mercury dips into the double negative digits.

 Weight & Compression